uchicago-library/knowledge.uchicago.batch_upload/README.md

 ```
 - at this point you can run the SAF generator on the directory using the spreadsheet given by head of disserations office to pick out the dissertations desired

+## Quickstart

+- create virtual environment
+- actvivate teh new virtual environment
+- git clone the repository
+- cd into the new repo directory
+- run ```python setup.py install```
+- run saf-generation.py and follow instructions in the command-line stdout